digitalearthpacific/dep-stac/README.md

 # DEP STAC

-This repo contains configurations and a Docker image for our STAC apps and metadata.
+This repo contains configurations for a container to manage our STAC documents.